github/developer.github.com/content/v3/repos.md

 ## Create a fork

-This creates a fork for the authenicated user.
+Create a fork for the authenicated user.

     POST /repos/:repo/forks

+Create a fork in an organization.
+The authenticated user must be a member of the specified org.

+    POST /repos/:repo/forks?context=:org

 ## Watching * -> This should go into the user api